Biden unveils plan allowing hundreds of thousands to gain US citizenship

 Tuesday’s White House event marked the anniversary of the Deferred Action for Childhood Arrivals (DACA) programme.

-Former President Barack Obama and then-Vice President Biden launched the DACA scheme in 2012, another major legalisation effort that currently grants deportation relief and work permits to 528,000 people brought to the US as children.
+Former President Barack Obama and then-Vice President Biden launched the DACA scheme in 2012, another major legalisation effort that currently grants deportation relief and work permits to 528,000 undocumented people brought to the US as children.

 The Biden administration on Tuesday also announced guidance to make it easier for DACA recipients — known as Dreamers — to obtain skilled-work visas.